 Because this type of serial killer gets a pleasure out of seeing their victims suffer, sadism can be a common factor in their crimes.
 For example, they may torture their victims, both physically and mentally.
 They might let their victim run so that they can chase after them.
 They might also verbally taunt them or go through extra steps in order to scare them.

 Essentially, thrill killers feed off the response that they get from their victims.

 Although rape may be used as a “tool” to degrade and inflict pain on their victims, sex is not the primary motivator.
 Furthermore, close contact isn’t always a necessity.
 For example, the killer may get enough of a thrill out of the act by simply shooting his victim.

-Once a thrill killer has murdered their victim, they will typically lose interest with them.
+Once a thrill killer has murdered their victim, they will typically lose interest in them.
 This is because the deed is done and the victim can no longer give them a response.
-As a result, there is unlikely to be any signs that the body was mutilated after the killing.
+As a result, there are unlikely to be any signs that the body was mutilated after the killing.

 What is a Comfort killer?

 A Comfort killer is someone who kills for money or other material gains.
 For example, they might murder their spouse in order to receive an insurance payout.
 Or they might kill a sibling for the sake of an inheritance gain.

 These killers are known to use poison to commit their crimes.
 Close contact is not a necessity.
 Nor are they likely to torture the victim or mutilate the body afterwards.
 The kill is simply a means to an end.
 In this case, that “end” is usually financial gain.